A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments

 \section{Introduction}

-The fog computing paradigm combines the infinite computation and storage resources of a cloud with the benefit of low access latency of edge nodes.
-However, such edge devices are also severely limited regarding their resources and are prone to unavailability due to physical impacts~\cite{paper_bermbach2017_fog_vision}.
-For this reason a system should distribute tasks in consideration of the underlying network and hardware conditions or more precisely the available capacities of a node and its physical proximity to the client~\cite{paper_pfandzelter2021_zero2fog,pfandzelter2023fred}.
+Fog computing combines the infinite computation and storage resources of the cloud with the benefit of low access latency of edge nodes.
+However, edge nodes are severely limited regarding their resources and prone to unavailability due to physical impacts~\cite{paper_bermbach2017_fog_vision,bonomi2012fog}.
+For this reason, a fog system should distribute tasks in consideration of the underlying network and hardware conditions, i.e., the available capacity of a node and its physical proximity to client~\cite{paper_pfandzelter2021_zero2fog,pfandzelter2023fred}.

-Consequently, the nodes has to exchange their metadata information.
-There, metadata can be subdivided into two types: \emph{static and dynamic metadata information}.
-Static metadata information relates to properties which do not vary at runtime, such as the geographical location (provided the node is fixed at its position) or the degree of privacy.
-In contrast to that, dynamic metadata information includes attributes which change at runtime like available computing power, bandwidth, latency to other nodes or storage capacities~\cite{poster_pfandzelter2022_coordination_middleware}.
-Accordingly, static metadata information has to be stored only once (for instance when a node is inserted) whereas dynamic metadata information requires a continuous exchange.
-There is a multiplicity of approaches to handle the challenge of the communication of metadata information~\cite{chekired2018,kademlia,santos2018,skarlat2018,poster_pfandzelter2022_coordination_middleware}, but most of them ignore information about the geographical position of nodes~\cite{paper_hasenburg2020_geobroker}, which is an important aspect of the efficiency in geo-distributed systems~\cite{paper_hasenburg2020_disgb,paper_hasenburg2019_geocontext}.
-Furthermore, existing solutions often establish a single point of failure where large parts of the system are unavailable in case of a node failure~\cite{communicationInTheFog}.
+Consequently, the nodes have to exchange their metadata information.
+Metadata can be \emph{static} or \emph{dynamic}: Static metadata relates to properties that do not vary at runtime, such as the geographical location.
+In contrast, dynamic metadata includes attributes which change at runtime, e.g., available computing power, bandwidth, latency to other nodes, or storage capacity~\cite{poster_pfandzelter2022_coordination_middleware}.
+Dynamic metadata thus requires a continuous exchange.
+There is a multiplicity of approaches to handle the challenge of the communication of metadata information~\cite{chekired2018,kademlia,santos2018,skarlat2018,poster_pfandzelter2022_coordination_middleware}, yet most of them ignore information about the geographical position of nodes, which is an important aspect of the efficiency in geo-distributed systems~\cite{paper_hasenburg2020_disgb,paper_hasenburg2019_geocontext}.
+Existing solutions often also establish a single point of failure where large parts of the system are unavailable in case of a node failure~\cite{communicationInTheFog}.

-In this paper, we present an efficient, scalable, but also reliable communication mechanism for metadata information in geo-distributed fog computing systems.
-For this, we elaborate the following contributions: